alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-11-MachineLearning-Notebook - 1.markdown

 ### Some sample implementation:

 In the snippets above, we use algorithms from various python libraries.
-Here are some sample implementations of how these algorithms.
+Here are some sample implementations of these algorithms.

 A basic function to generate data with random NaNs